The Best Places to Ski Near Melbourne in 2023

 Get the Lake Mountain Snow Report.

-A little further afield, Mt Buller has ski runs for little ones (Bourke Street) and big ones (Chamois) and everything in between with a dedicated snow grooming team to maintain their condition.
+A little further afield, Mt Buller has ski runs for little ones, and big ones, and everything in between with a dedicated snow grooming team to maintain their condition.
 If enjoying a lift ride is your thing, then Mt Buller is your place – they have the largest network in Victoria, with a variety of options on offer.

-The resort features three Terrain Parks designed for all skill levels and plenty of snow play fun to keep kids happy all winter long.
+The resort features five Terrain Parks designed for all skill levels and plenty of snow play fun to keep kids happy all winter long.
 The kids can (literally) chill out in one of two toboggan parks, complete with their own snowmaking machines, while you treat yourself facial in the Breathtaker on High Alpine Spa Retreat, Australia’s highest day spa.
 As far as accommodation goes, there are budget options for the wallet-conscious, or you can splash out and stay on the mountain in style.

 Get the Mount Buller Snow Report.

-Between June and October, Falls Creek is a hotbed of skiers and snowboarders crisscrossing the 92 alpine runs and 21 cross country trails.
+Between June and October, Falls Creek is a hotbed of skiers and snowboarders crisscrossing the 92 alpine runs and 21 cross-country trails.
 It’s also the most beginner and child-friendly of the Victorian snowfields.
-Falls Creek has something for everyone!
+Undoubtedly one of the best places to ski near Melbourne, Falls Creek has something for everyone!
 The premier all-season alpine resort has the largest ski field in the region during the winter season (and is an outdoor mecca with a world-class mountain bike park during the summer).

 If your kiddos are just a bit too young (ski lessons start from age 3 and snowboarding from age 5), there is on-site childcare to mind your tots while you ski, but if the trip is a family affair, there’s plenty on offer to keep every snow bunny happy.
 Don't miss the tobogganing slope at Windy Corner and the action-packed on-snow night show and fireworks in the Village Bowl.

 Get the Falls Creek Snow Report.